Neymar appears in court in trial over Barcelona transfer

-Neymar’s parents, former Barcelona presidents Sandro Rosell and Josep Bartomeu, and representatives of the Spanish club and Brazilian team Santos also appeared in court after a complaint brought by Brazilian investment group DIS regarding the amount of the player’s transfer.
+Neymar’s parents, former Barcelona president Sandro Rosell and representatives for both the Spanish club and Brazilian team Santos also appeared in court after a complaint brought by Brazilian investment group DIS regarding the amount of the player’s transfer.

 The Brazil forward arrived at the court in Barcelona wearing sunglasses and a black suit and tie.
 Neymar’s mother and father, who also is his agent, were among those arriving alongside the player.